r-kitaev/limb/macro/docs/en/macro/how_to_create_new_filter.md

 The following annotations currently can be used for filters:

-* filter — main filter name..
+* filter — main filter name.
 * aliases — other filter names.
 Several aliases separated with commas.

 ## Creating a filter based on lmbMacroFunctionBasedFilter